 I began my pizza blog during my spring semester of senior year at Syracuse University, and now I am making pizza moves elsewhere.
-I live in downtown Brooklyn and work as managing editor for BestProducts.com, the new online reviews site from Hearst.
-(Hey, it’s actually not that different from seeking the best pizza out there.
+I live in downtown Brooklyn and work as site director at BestProducts.com, the product reviews site from Hearst.
+Hey, it’s actually not that different from seeking the best pizza out there.
 In fact, I just wrote up the best places to snag a slice (or a pie or two…) in NYC.
 Check it out and let me know your favorite pizza in the comments.

-Since my move to the city, I’ve faced some discouragement from people who have questioned my blog topic of choice: “You chose the worst thing to write about in New York City.
+Since my move to the city, back in 2010(!), I’ve faced some discouragement from people who have questioned my blog topic of choice: “You chose the worst thing to write about in New York City.
 It’s been done,” one person told me.
-I began to believe these critics were right and that my palette for pizza and my run ins with decent/delicious/life-changing pizzas would sadly happen without any recap.
+I began to believe these critics were right and that my palette for pizza and my run ins with decent/delicious/life-changing pizzas would sadly go unheard.

 However, I love pizza too much to quit, and my desire is to entertain readers and to share my experiences.
-I think Susan Orlean spoke to this issue best in her introduction to The Best American Travel Writing published in 2007.
+I think Susan Orlean spoke to this best in her introduction to The Best American Travel Writing published in 2007.
 The places and experiences written of in travel writing, like pizza, are often discovered territory, but it doesn’t drain their importance as topics of writing.